Village of Montgomery Water System

 (Federal ID 3503542 )

 This report is basically the same as the reports you have received in the past, very little has changed.
 Testing of our water supply system to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe, continues.
-In some parts of the Village we are still experiencing brown water at times.
-The water even though it has been discolored, meets all Health Department standards for safe drinking water.
-The Department of Public Works will be flushing hydrants beginning with the week of April 19th – April 23th 2010.
+The Department of Public Works will be flushing hydrants beginning with the week of April 18th – April 22th 2011.
 Again, you will experience some brown water during this period.
 When the brown water occurs, run your water until it clears, (usually about 5 minutes).

-All Total Coliform water samples taken during 2009 from water delivered to our residents were negative.
+On June 14th and August 11th, 2010, there were samples that tested positive for total coliform.
+All other Total Coliform water samples taken during 2010 from water delivered to our residents were negative.
+As a result, five more tests were taken from each positive location.
+All ten repeat samples tested negative for total coliform.
 All water delivered to the consumer was safe to drink.
 The water is treated by disinfection with chlorine to destroy microorganisms prior to delivery to the customers.

 To comply with State and Federal regulations, the Village of Montgomery will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all state drinking water health standards.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.